cheat-sheets/game-theory-cheat-sheet/README.md

 #### Mechanism Qualities

-**Direct Mechanism** - a mechanism where the set of join actions is equal to the set of joint types, i.e. the agents have to declare their types to the mechanism.
+**Direct Mechanism** - a mechanism where the set of joint actions is equal to the set of joint types, i.e. the agents have to declare their types to the mechanism.

 **Incentive Compatible** (aka **Truthful** or **Strategy-proof**) **Mechanism** - a direct